 A CDFA can help you formulate a better divorce settlement agreement by:

 1) Making Your Divorce Process More Efficient and Less Expensive

 “The longer it takes for your divorce, the more expensive it will be.” – Shawn Leamon, MBA, CDFA

-A CDFA can help you collect, organize, and prepare financial information for both you and your attorney and identify which financial information that is most important.
+A CDFA can help you collect, organize, and prepare financial information (for both you and your attorney), and identify which financial information is most important.
 You may have considered working through a myriad of financial details with your divorce attorney or (more likely) a paralegal, but generally, neither is a financial expert.

 Therefore, you can save time and money on expensive hourly fees by having a CDFA handle routine financial details and many of the critical calculations.
 For example, A CDFA can help you prepare a marital balance sheet, which is an easy-to-understand summary of your assets and debts.
-Or a CDFA can help you complete the all-important financial affidavit or statement of net worth, which is required in almost every case.
+Or he or she can help you complete the all-important statement of net worth, which is required in almost every case.

 2) Understanding Tax Consequences of Your Divorce Settlement

 “In divorce, it is not what you get, but what you get to keep.” – Shawn Leamon, MBA, CDFA

 In divorce, a dollar is not always worth a dollar.
 The equivalent amount of cash in a bank account is worth more than cash in a retirement account, which is worth more than a home at the same value.
 What is the reason for this discrepancy?